dylan-chong/towers-of-hanoi/REPORT.md

 This test must be successfully repeated 10 times in a row to consider the implementation reliable.
 The repeat as required because of the probabilistic nature of the test.
 The test has been implemented in `./run-task-5-test.sh`.
+Given that there is a 50% chance that work will fail, and that the original implementation from task three did not retried at work, there is a 50% chance of each test failing.
+Therefore there is a `1- 0.5^10 = 99.9%` chance that at least one of the 10 runs will fail.

+### Results

+The new implementation was able to successfully pass the test (all of the 10 runs).
+This shows that the new implementation was able to handle network failures.
+The full (rather hard to read) log output can be seen in the file `./test-task-5-output.txt`, although there are 10 lines that mention `PASSED`, showing that each test passed.

+It has been checked that the new design follows all of the requirements, which is shown in the section above.